rosal3svictor/JavaScript/README.md

 me.greet(); // Hello, I am Victor
 ```

-Now, the real question comes for this case: when we stored the method on a
+As you might've guessed the output was the expected.
+Now, the real question
-variable and we execute it
+comes for this case: when we stored the method on a variable and we execute it

 ```TypeScript
 const me = {